iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

     </details>
 </table>

-### Additional Transaction Syntactical Validation Rules
+### Additional Transaction Syntactic Validation Rules

-#### Output Syntactical Validation
+#### Output Syntactic Validation

 - `Amount` field must fulfill the dust protection requirements.
 - `Native Token Count` must not be greater than `Max Native Token Count Per Output`.
 - It must hold true that `0` ≤ `Blocks Count` ≤ `2`.
 - <i>Blocks</i> must be sorted in ascending order based on their `Block Type`.
-- Syntactical validation of all present feature blocks must pass.
+- Syntactic validation of all present feature blocks must pass.
 - When `Alias ID` is zeroed out, `State Index` and `Foundry Counter` must be `0`.
 - `State Metadata Length` must not be greater than `Max Metadata Length`.
 - `State Controller` and `Governance Controller` must be different from the alias address derived from `Alias ID`.